 To cap our Cake Week – the rest of us girls wanted to pay homage to our fearless leader, Kirsten of Comfortably Domestic.
 Today is our leader’s birthday!
 And with four boys and a bacon slayer of husband we wanted to make sure she was appropriated garnished in pink for this tribute.

-Despite the multitude of pinks in the cake and the frosting – composing this piece is not nearly as daunting as you imagine.
+Despite the multitude of pinks in the cake and the frosting – composing this rose ombre cake delight is not nearly as daunting as you imagine.
 Just slightly time consuming.

 If you’re feeling bold – here is a white cake recipe that I used.
 With a perfectly tender crumb and a moist, yet not too moist texture, it was a carb-o-holics dream.